Las Vegas police search Clark County administrator's home

 LAS VEGAS (KTNV) — Investigators with the Las Vegas Metropolitan Police Department searched the home of Clark County public administrator Robert Telles on Wednesday morning.

+We’re outside of Tuscany Trails neighborhood on Red Hills Rd.
+Beyond the tape- a home believed to be the subject of a search warrant related to the homicide of local investigative reporter Jeff German.
+Metro confirmed they’re executing search warrants but have not said an address pic.twitter.com/ROikQn4904— Kelsey McFarland (@KelseyMarie_TV) September 7, 2022

-German was found stabbed to death outside his home in the 7200 block of Bronze Circle Drive, near Tenaya Way and Vegas Drive on Sept.
+German was found stabbed to death outside his home on Sept.
 3.

+A sign posted at the Office of the Clark County Administrator announced the building was "temporarily closed."

+Reached for comment on the search at Telles' home, Clark County spokesman Erik Pappa wrote, "We have no comment at this time."

-Earlier this week, Metro shared photos of a potential suspect who was seen in the area wearing a large-brimmed straw hat and a long-sleeved orange construction shirt.
+Earlier this week, Metro shared photos of a potential suspect who was seen near German's home, wearing a large-brimmed straw hat and a long-sleeved orange construction shirt.

 In a statement to media on Wednesday, Metro officials didn't specify where they were searching.